arnabjena007/Coalasce-and-Visitavity/README.md

 [Visit the deployed site here](https://coalasce-and-visitavity.vercel.app/)

 ## Summary
-This webpage, created by me for a inter school compition in St. John High School, Chandigarh.It was crafted for a tech competition.
+This webpage, created by me for a inter school compition in St. John High School, Chandigarh.It was crafted for a website designing competition.
 It delves into the efficacy of algorithms in modern medical research and explores various applications of AI in medical diagnostics.

 ## Technology Used
 - **HTML:** ![HTML](https://img.shields.io/badge/Built%20with-HTML-orange?style=flat-square&logo=html5)